Can you exercise with a cough? Let’s dig in.

-In some cases, exercise may help with recovery.
-For example, a light workout may reduce congestion and sinus pressure.
+In some cases, exercise promotes recovery.
+For example, a light workout may reduce congestion, sinus pressure, and clear airways.

-On the other hand, exercise can sometimes do more harm than good when you’re ill.
-It might even be dangerous to work out.
-Take time off from the gym if you have any of the following symptoms:
+On the contrary, exercise can sometimes harm you when you are ill.
+It might be dangerous to work out.
+Take time off from training when you feel:

 - Wet or productive cough

 Asthma and other underlying conditions may worsen while exercising when sick.
 Therefore, do shorter workout sessions.

 Why Do I Cough After Exercise?

 Imagine completing a truly fulfilling exercise, and you start coughing.
 Why did the workout make you cough?